-- 5.416 The LBD around Benenden village sets the extent of existing and planned development, and provides for any potential future windfall development.
-Any windfall sites that do come forward for residential development over the plan period should provide affordable housing in accordance with the relevant Local Plan policy in Section 6, having regard to information on local housing needs. - 5.417 The IDP identifies a requirement for additional youth and children's play space and for the retention of the football and cricket pitches. - 5.418 The IDP identifies that GP practices at Cranbrook and also at Hawkhurst serve the Benenden area (the Hawkhurst/Sandhurst/Benenden cluster area and the Cranbrook/Benenden/Sissinghurst/Frittenden cluster area).
-For both cluster areas the IDP identifies that one new GP premises as an amalgamation of the existing practices will be required to serve each area. - 5.419 The IDP identifies that expansion will be required of the existing primary school at Hawkhurst by up to one form of entry to provide for Hawkhurst and the surrounding villages within the Hawkhurst/Sandhurst and Benenden education planning area. - 5.420 Local policies are also being prepared through the Benenden Neighbourhood Plan (BNP), which will become an increasingly important consideration as it progresses.
+- 5.421 The LBD around Benenden village sets the extent of existing and planned development, and provides for any potential future windfall development.
+Any windfall sites that do come forward for residential development over the plan period should provide affordable housing in accordance with the relevant Local Plan policy in Section 6, having regard to information on local housing needs. - 5.422 The IDP identifies a requirement for additional youth and children's play space and for the retention of the football and cricket pitches. - 5.423 The IDP identifies that GP practices at Cranbrook and also at Hawkhurst serve the Benenden area (the Hawkhurst/Sandhurst/Benenden cluster area and the Cranbrook/Benenden/Sissinghurst/Frittenden cluster area).
+For both cluster areas the IDP identifies that one new GP premises as an amalgamation of the existing practices will be required to serve each area. - 5.424 The IDP identifies that expansion will be required of the existing primary school at Hawkhurst by up to one form of entry to provide for Hawkhurst and the surrounding villages within the Hawkhurst/Sandhurst and Benenden education planning area. - 5.425 Local policies are also being prepared through the Benenden Neighbourhood Plan (BNP), which will become an increasingly important consideration as it progresses.
 The BNP was submitted to Tunbridge Wells Borough Council in October 2020 and was consulted on between 30 October and 11 December 2020.
-The BNP proposes to include site allocation policies that follow the approach of the site allocation policies for Benenden in this Local Plan. - 5.421 If the BNP progress through the relevant stages, including referendum, a decision will be made by the Full Council of Tunbridge Wells Borough Council whether to make the Benenden NDP part of the development plan for Tunbridge Wells borough.
-If this is agreed, all decisions on planning proposals within the parish of Benenden will be required have regard to its policies. - 5.422 If this occurs while this Plan is still under consideration, the allocation Policies AL/BE1, AL/BE2, AL/BE3, and AL/BE4 will be omitted.
+The Neighbourhood Plan has been subject to an independent examination, and the examiner's report was issued on 31 August 2021.
+The examination concluded that the BNP should proceed to referendum, subject to it being amended in line with the examiner's recommended modifications, which are required to ensure the plan meets the basic conditions.
+The BNP proposes to include site allocation policies that follow the approach of the site allocation policies for Benenden in this Local Plan. - 5.426 If the BNP progress through the relevant stages, including referendum, a decision will be made by the Full Council of Tunbridge Wells Borough Council whether to make the Benenden NDP part of the development plan for Tunbridge Wells borough.
+If this is agreed, all decisions on planning proposals within the parish of Benenden will be required have regard to its policies. - 5.427 If this occurs while this Plan is still under consideration, the allocation Policies AL/BE1, AL/BE2, AL/BE3, and AL/BE4 will be omitted.
 Rather, the settlement chapter in the Local Plan for Benenden will refer to the site allocations, and other relevant policies in the made BNP.
-This would be undertaken through modifications to the Local Plan, which would be consulted on. - 5.423 The draft BNP's Vision, Goals, and Objectives provide a framework within which the policies in the BNP were developed.
+This would be undertaken through modifications to the Local Plan, which would be consulted on. - 5.428 The draft BNP's Vision, Goals, and Objectives provide a framework within which the policies in the BNP were developed.
 The BNP includes a number of specific goals and reference to a list of projects set out in a Parish Action Plan that indicates how developer contributions could potentially be used.